-A direct HDMI connection from the LightSpace CMS PC can therefore be the best option for accurate display profiling, with the VCGT issue managed correctly, and the correct graphics card/graphics chip set used.
+A direct HDMI connection from the LightSpace CMS PC can therefore be the one of the best options for accurate display profiling, with the VCGT issue managed correctly, and the correct graphics card/graphics chip set used.

 When using direct HDMI (or DVI/DisplayPort) output for patch generation there are a number of primary considerations that must be kept in mind.

 A major potential issue with HDMI output is the use of ICC profile within the PC for internal calibration.
 Such ICC profiles will distort the HDMI output, making any attempt to use the output signal for profiling and calibration totally inaccurate.

 As with ICC profiles, any inaccurate set-up of the graphics card settings will also distort the output HDMI signal.

 Extended display identification data (EDID) is a data structure provided by displays to describe their capabilities to a graphics card.
 It is this that enables the graphics card to know the correct signal information to send to the display.

 DDC-CI stands for Display Data Channel Command Interface, and is a collection of protocols for communication between a display and a graphics card that enable the PC to adjust display parameters, such as brightness and contrast.

 Monitor Command Control Set, or MCCS, defines the protocol for controlling the properties of a display from a PC, or set-top box, etc., often using DDC-CI for communication.

 To use a PC (normally a Laptop) for display profiling via its HDMI output, first connect the display to calibrated to the HDMI output, set the desktop to 'Extended' mode (not 'Clone' mode), and re-start the PC, so the display is correctly identified.